-The Argentine is adamant that he wants to stay with the club but admits that he could be forced to consider his plans if he one day no longer feels "affection" from them
+Lionel Messi is eager to continue his career with Barcelona but admits that he would be forced to "look for a solution" if he no longer feels "affection" at the club.

 The 26-year-old has endured a frustrating campaign at Camp Nou in 2013-14, with his own injury problems compounded by Barca's failure to land a trophy aside from the Spanish Supercopa at the start of the season.